Skip to main content

 • estimated_activation_duration_minutes (number, optional): Time to activate if not live

-• pricing_options (array): Array of pricing options available for this signal.
-Select one and pass its pricing_option_id in report_usage.
+• pricing_options (array): Array of pricing options available for this signal when it has an incremental price.
+Select one and pass its pricing_option_id in report_usage or package-level signal_targeting_groups.

 • pricing_option_id (string): Unique identifier for this pricing option